Ramsbottom: Governance

-From the Middle Ages Ramsbottom was an area in the township of Lower Tottington, in the parish of Bury, and Salford hundred in Lancashire.
+From the Middle Ages, Ramsbottom was an area in the township of Lower Tottington, in the parish of Bury, and Salford hundred in Lancashire.

 It was part of the Bury Poor Law Union formed in February 1837, overseen by a Board of 25 Guardians including three from Tottington Lower End using the old workhouses at Bury, Radcliffe, Pilkington and Heywood until a new workhouse at Jericho opened in 1857.
 In 1864 the Ramsbottom Local Board of Health was formed for the Ramsbottom area in Tottington Lower End township.

-In 1883 parts of Elton, Tottington Higher End and Walmersley with Shuttleworth townships were added to the area of the Local Board.
-In 1894 the area of the Local Board became Ramsbottom Urban District.
+In 1883, parts of Elton, Tottington Higher End and Walmersley with Shuttleworth townships were added to the area of the Local Board.
+In 1894, the area of the Local Board became Ramsbottom Urban District.
 Parts of Bury Borough and Walmersley with Shuttleworth civil parish were added to the urban district in 1933.
 The urban district was dissolved in 1974 and the Central, East, South and West wards were included in Bury Metropolitan Borough and the remainder in the Rossendale District of Lancashire.

 Ramsbottom is part of the Bury North constituency which was created in 1983 from parts of the former seats of the former Rossendale and Bury and Radcliffe constituencies.
-The area was Conservative from 1983 to 1997 when it was gained by Labour who lost in 2010 back to the Conservatives.
+The area was Conservative from 1983 to 1997, when it was gained by Labour who lost in 2010 back to the Conservatives.
 The seat was regained by Labour in the 2017 general election.
 In addition, the 2018 local council elections saw Labour gain the Ramsbottom ward.
-In line with the national swing in 2019, Bury North was lost back to the Conservatives, and it is now the most marginal constituency in England, with a majority of 105 votes.
+In line with the national swing in 2019, Bury North was lost back to the Conservatives, and it is now the most marginal constituency in England, with a majority of 105 votes.However the Bury North constituency was regained by Labour in the 2024 UK general election by James Frith with 19625 votes, a majority of 6944 votes.